 London is a unique city.
 With its many different neighbourhoods, cultures, and centuries-old buildings sitting next to new, cutting-edge architecture, there’s something completely different to discover at every Tube stop.
-We could talk about the many different pockets of the city all day, but as London Fashion Week takes place in its new Soho home once again, we look at some of the best places to stay in and around this eccentric area.
+We could talk about the many different pockets of the city all day, but as London Fashion Week takes place once again, we look at some of the best places to stay in and around this eccentric central area.

 Dean Street Townhouse